There’s lots to think about when planning a cycling holiday, especially if it’s your first cycling trip abroad and/or you want to make it awesome!

-On one hand you’ve got the horror stories about airlines losing/breaking bikes, you’ve got the hassle of packing and unpacking it and getting a transfer vehicle big enough to fit the box.
+On one hand you’ve got the horror stories about airlines losing/breaking bikes when travellers have been flying with a bike, you’ve got the hassle of packing and unpacking it and getting a transfer vehicle big enough to fit the box.
 Plus the temptation to test ride a new bike on your trip.

-On the other side of the argument, perhaps you want to ride your beautiful bike somewhere new and awesome, you’re wedded to your particular set-up and the hire options aren’t great where you’re going…
+On the other side of the argument, perhaps you want to ride your beautiful bike somewhere new and awesome, you’re wedded to your particular set-up (and power meter) and the hire options aren’t great where you’re going…

-There’s more to help you decide where to hire or take your own bike in this article.
+There’s more to help you decide where to hire or whether flying with your bike is the best option for you in this article.
 If you decide to hire, it also covers what to check before marching out of the bike hire shop.

 Top tip: allow enough time to pack, especially if this is your first trip.
 Also, don’t assume there’ll be shops where you’re going that will stock everything you need; the more remote you are and the more specific the thing is that’s broken or been forgotten, the less likely you’ll find it when you’re there!

-Packing for a cycling trip does require a bit of thought - fortunately we’ve done this many, many times and we’ve written down our list of what to take to help you out.
-You can find our ultimate cycling packing list here, together with reviews of some our favourite kit.
+Packing for a cycling trip does require a bit of thought – fortunately we’ve done this many, many times and we’ve written down our list of what to take to help you out.
+You can find our ultimate cycling packing list here, info on what to wear when it’s cold, together with reviews of some of our favourite kit.

-If you’ve decided to take your bike, allow time to service your bike before you leave.
-Nothing worse than arriving on holiday to find you’ve got to deal with bike mechanical problems… Also think about gearing - make sure you’ve got enough gears if you’re heading somewhere mountainous!
+If you’ve decided to take your bike, allow time to service it before you leave.
+There is nothing worse than arriving on holiday to find you’ve got to deal with bike mechanical problems… Also think about gearing – make sure you’ve got enough gears if you’re heading somewhere mountainous!